 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

-Estimates for investment in new residential building construction are periodically revised to take into account new information from building permits and/or CMHC.
+Estimates are periodically revised to take into account new information from building permits and CMHC.
 Data for the previous month are subject to revision with the release of the current reference month.
 Also, with the release of a reference month ending a quarter (i.e. March, June, September or December), revisions can be made on data for the three previous months.

-With the March reference month data release, monthly investment estimates are revised for the previous year to take into account the annual revision to the unadjusted data from building permits.
+With the March data release, monthly investment estimates are revised for the previous year to take into account the annual revision to the unadjusted data from building permits.

 No direct measure of the margin of error in the estimates can be calculated.
-The quality of the estimates can be inferred from analysis of revisions and from a subjective assessment of the data sources and methodology used when preparing the estimates.
+The quality of the estimates can be inferred from analysis of revisions and from an assessment of the data sources and methodology used when preparing the estimates.

-- ARCHIVED - Methodology - Investment in New Residential Building Construction (Work put in place) (PDF Version, 38.88kb)
+- Methodology - Investment in New Residential Building Construction (Work put in place)